umerzia-7001/Computer_Vision/Facial_landmarks_detection/README.md

-Detect faciallandmarks using dLib in realtime.
+Detect facial Landmarks using dLib in realtime.